bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 * [iOS code signing files](/code-signing/ios-code-signing/code-signing-index/).
 * [Android code signing files](/code-signing/android-code-signing/android-code-signing-index/).

+Code signing files are required to publish an app to any online store, or to install them to test devices.

 ### Installing an app on a test device

 To install an app on a device, there are three options: